DirecTV: Access card history

 DirecTV has battled with an active signal piracy underground for many years.
 One infamous event that temporarily hampered pirates was known as 'Black Sunday', which took place one week before Super Bowl Sunday in 2001.
-Hackers saw a string of software updates starting in late 2000 that seemed harmless but included code that, once compiled, searched for and destroyed 98% of hacked smart cards.
+Hackers saw a string of software updates starting in late 2000 which each contained a few innocuous bytes.
+However, when the innocuous bytes from all those updates were combined, they became code that searched for and destroyed 98% of hacked smart cards and then wrote the text "GAME OVER" to the first 8 bytes of the hacked cards memory.
 Hacks continued after that event.

 High-definition television (HDTV)

 Like its competitors, DirecTV offers high-definition television (HDTV) and interactive services.

 To handle the proliferation of bandwidth-intensive HDTV broadcasting, DirecTV rebroadcasts local HDTV stations using the H.264/MPEG-4 AVC codec while employing a newer transmission protocol (DVB-S2) over the newer satellites.
-This allows DirecTV to squeeze much more HD programming over its satellite signal than was previously feasible using the older MPEG-2 compression and DSS protocol it has been using.
-This technology will be gradually expanded to the existing satellites as customer equipment is replaced with new MPEG-4-capable receivers.
+This allows the service to transmit high-definition television faster over satellite signal than was previously feasible using the older MPEG-2 compression and DSS protocol.

 Receiving channels encoded in MPEG-4 requires newer receivers, such as the H20 as well as the 5-LNB Ka/Ku dish.
-DirecTV has contracted with Britain's Pace Micro Technology, Korea's LG Electronics and France's Thomson to manufacture these new receivers.
-Pace manufactures the DirecTV Plus HD DVR (Model HR20-700, and HR21-700) and LG Electronics offers the Model H20-600 receiver, while Thomson provides the Model H20-100 and HR20-100 DVR receivers.
-DirecTV has admitted to software issues with some of the H20 receivers and HR20 DVRs, which have been plagued with random problems since they were released in mid-2006.
-DirecTV regularly released software updates for the HR20 receivers, in an effort to reduce issues to an acceptable level.
+Contracts such as Pace Micro Technology, LG Electronics and Thomson have manufactured MPEG-4 receivers for the company.
+Pace developed the DirecTV Plus HD DVR (Model HR20-700, and HR21-700), LG Electronics the Model H20-600 receiver, and Thomson the Model H20-100 and HR20-100 DVR receivers.

-DirecTV has phased out its original TiVo-branded HD DVR, the HR10-250, which can only decode the older MPEG-2 signals.
-All DirecTV-delivered local HDTV stations (outside of the NYC and LA network stations) are encoded in MPEG-4.
-The HR10-250 cannot receive the MPEG-4 local HDTV stations in these markets but can still receive over-the-air ATSC broadcasts in these markets.
-After a multi-year hiatus, TiVo and DirecTV are developing a new TiVo-enabled HD DVR that will be able to receive/decode DirecTV's current MPEG-4 satellite signals.
-Originally slated for release in the second half of 2009, it is now available in select markets.
+DirecTV has admitted to software issues with some of the H20 receivers and HR20 DVRs, which have been plagued with problems since they were released in mid-2006.